rrnyquist/ebenezer/_Scripture/ESV/61_II_Peter.md

 we ourselves heard this very voice borne from heaven, for we were with him on the holy mountain. ^0118

-And we have the prophetic word more fully confirmed, to which you will do well to pay attention as to a lamp shining in a dark place, until the day dawns and the morning star rises in your hearts, ^0119
+And we have something more sure, the prophetic word, to which you will do well to pay attention as to a lamp shining in a dark place, until the day dawns and the morning star rises in your hearts, ^0119

-knowing this first of all, that no prophecy of Scripture comes from someone’s own interpretation. ^0120
+knowing this first of all, that no prophecy of Scripture comes from someone's own interpretation. ^0120

 For no prophecy was ever produced by the will of man, but men spoke from God as they were carried along by the Holy Spirit. ^0121

 But false prophets also arose among the people, just as there will be false teachers among you, who will secretly bring in destructive heresies, even denying the Master who bought them, bringing upon themselves swift destruction. ^0201